Hospital Inventory Management Best Practices

 1. Adopt an Inventory Organization Plan

 A key practice for managing inventory is keeping it well-organized.
 A cluttered or disorganized supply space can make it more difficult to have inventory accurately updated.
-Items can be misplaced, a shortage of items might go unnoticed, or an item can be ordered too much when inventory is organized inefficiently.
+Items can be misplaced, a shortage of items might go unnoticed, or an excess of one item can be ordered when inventory is organized inefficiently.
 Choose an organizational plan and stick to it.

 Utilize the FIFO (First In, First Out) and FEFO (First Expired, First Out) principles for inventory management: